-This is an example of one of the newer ships in the fleet - an AW139.
+This is one of the LAFD's four Medium duty helicopters - an AgustaWestland 139.
 Its Pratt & Whitney Canada PT6C-67C turbines, together with a state-of-the-art 5-bladed main rotor, deliver a high cruise speed even in demanding conditions at all weights.
-They deliver an outstanding power to weight ratio, which allows Category “A” performance capabilities with no limitations in a wide range of operating conditions including ‘hot and high’.
+The pilots also utilize state-of-the-art night vision technology to assist ground operations and enhance safety during nighttime operations.

-Leading edge technology includes a Honeywell Primus Epic fully integrated avionics system, a 4-axis digital AFCS and large flat panel colour displays in the cockpit.
+Leading-edge technology includes a Honeywell Primus Epic fully integrated avionics system, a 4-axis digital AFCS and large flat panel colour displays in the cockpit.
 As a result of the new design approach the AW139 uses fewer components, benefits from integrated avionics and provides easy accessibility to all systems for simplified maintenance tasks.
-The LAFD's examples are designed for both air ambulance and fire suppression roles.
-Note the 350 gallon water tank attached to the bottom of the airship.
+A 350 gallon water tank is attached to the bottom of the airship.

 — Find Your Station